 What, then, does the true believer gain by admitting the doctrine of the Trinity?
 If it does not secure to him a single promise, nor shield him from a single threatening, then what use can it possibly be to him?
 It cannot make one hair either white or black."

 So is there a benefit to believing in the trinity?
-None whatsoever!
+Scripture clearly indicates NONE whatsoever!

 Is there condemnation for believing in the trinity?
-Scripture strongly indicates there is.
+Scripture clearly indicates there is.

 Knowing this, the most important question you must honestly ask yourself is this: